phughk/www.surrealdb.com/app/blog/2023-12-12-what-is-surrealml-a-getting-started-guide.md

 Our model is now trained, and we can move on to saving it.

-## Saving the Pytorch Model in .surml Format with SurrealML
+## Saving the Pytorch model with SurrealML

 We will use the SurrealML package to store our trained model.
 However, before we do that we need to create some dummy data so the model can be traced so the model can be saved in the ONNX format making the model language agnostic.
 We can create the dummy data with the code below:

 ```python
 test_squarefoot = torch.tensor([2800, 3200], dtype=torch.float32)